CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: CDF Transform-and-Shift

+We make the following observation regarding the final shifted dataset, denoted $D'=\{\bar{y}'|y\in D\}$: \begin{observation} Given a dataset, if there is a sufficiently small bandwidth $\lambda\!<\!m$ such that for every point $x\!\in\!D$ the density over its neighbourhood $\mathcal{N}(x;s,\lambda)$ varies relatively slowly, then the variance in $\lambda$-neighbourhood density should reduce as a result of the data transformation, i.e.:

+We provide an intuitive argument supporting this observation in \ref{appB}.\footnote{It is not clear whether this condition (reduction in $pdf$ variance for small $\lambda$) will invariably hold for all possible datasets.
+We leave the investigation as to whether the property holds for all possible data configurations to future work.} \end{observation}

+Furthermore, the transform-and-shift process can be repeated multiple times iteratively to further reduce the variance in the $\lambda$-neighbourhood density estimates.

+Although CDF-TS takes the average of scaling effects from all data points, the $\lambda$-neighbourhood densities of all points approximate to be uniformly distributed.
+Since Equations \ref{e15} and \ref{e17} are based on the linear transformation within and outside the $\lambda$-neighbourhood of a data point, the local density-variation inside the $\lambda$-neighbourhood can be preserved in each shift process, i.e., the locally low-density gaps between clusters become globally low-density gap, as shown in Observation \ref{ob1}.

+The key parameter $\lambda$ is very important for this shift process.
+In case a non-convergence situation arises from an inappropriate $\lambda$ setting, we set a condition where the iteration process stops: when a fixed iteration limit is reached, or when the total movement of points between iterations ($D$ to $D'$) falls below a threshold $\delta$.
+Here we use a Manhattan distance to measure the movement in our experiments, i.e.,

+Figure \ref{hard} illustrates the effects of CDF-TS on a two-dimensional dataset with different iterations.
+It shows that the original clusters with different densities become increasing uniform with less density variation as the number of iterations increases.
+In addition, the gaps between different clusters become more obvious after iterations.

+The implementation of CDF-TS is shown in Algorithm~\ref{FScaling}.
+The DScale algorithm used in step 6 is provided in \ref{appA}.
+Algorithm~\ref{FScaling} requires two parameters $\lambda$ and $\delta$.
 Note that, due to the shifts in each iteration, the value ranges of attributes of the shifted dataset $D'$ are likely to be different from those of the original dataset $D$.
 We can use a min-max normalisation \cite{aksoy2001feature} on each attribute to keep the values in the same fixed range at the end of each iteration.

-Figure \ref{hard} illustrates the effects of CDF-TS on a two-dimensional data with different iterations.
-It shows that the original clusters with different density become increasing uniform as the number of iterations increases.
+In addition, we set the maximum number of iterations to prevent the unconverged situation.